vikingdata/articles/databases/snowflake/setup/snowflake_interfaces.md

 * * *

-<a name=project1></a>Setting up a project
+<a name=project1></a>Setting up first project in PostgreSQL
 --------------------

-    The project is already setup called "dbt_test1".
-This is finished.
+    DBT is setup ready to be used.

     *   git is ignored for now
     *   The connection string to postgresql should be working.